 - Applicants must demonstrate alignment between the project goals and the City’s Path to 2040 Sustainability Strategy goals and objectives.

 - The end result of any project proposal should not displace higher levels of government funding.
 This means that the provision of ReDi funds to the project should not inadvertently result in higher levels of Government (Provincial or Federal) downloading their responsibilities to Local Government.

 After the review, applicants should:

-Visit the CIP/AAP page on the Columbia Basin Trust website to access more information and the 2020 Online Project Application Form.
+Visit the ReDi Page on the Columbia Basin Trust website to access more information and the 2020 Online Project Application Form.
 Please note, with regard to the online application, applicants are encouraged to carefully read through the Application Guide and the Application Worksheet.

-- Provide a 1 to 2-page attachment to the CIP/AAP Project Application Form that illustrates how the proposed project aligns with City of Nelson sustainability strategies, goals and objectives.
+- Provide a 1 to 2-page attachment to the ReDi Project Application Form that illustrates how the proposed project aligns with City of Nelson sustainability strategies, goals and objectives including Nelson Next.

 - Supply written support from other community organizations if possible.

 - Submit application directly to the RDCK, via the ONLINE APPLICATION system (not to the City of Nelson).